Ted Bundy’s first confirmed victim was 18-year-old university student Karen Sparks.

-From 1964 onward, he “graduated” to voyeurism.
+From 1964 onwards, he “graduated” to voyeurism.
 In other words, he became a Peeping Tom who liked to watch women through open windows.

 In 1968, Bundy’s rape fantasies started to evolve.
 By that stage, he had been fantasizing about rape for about 5-7 years.
 However, by 1968, he was beginning to fantasize about himself being the “main actor” in the crime.

-Although we will never know for sure whether or not this event took place, it is highly plausible that his first attack was a similar half-baked attempt that largely went unnoticed by the police and local media.
+Although we will never know for sure whether or not this event took place, it is possible that his first attack was a similar half-baked attempt that largely went unnoticed by the police and local media.
 It is also possible that his first victim never reported the crime.